 - Using different voices to create variety for repetitive content such as weather, news, and sports reports in radio broadcasts

-- Creating synthetic replications of individual voice talent, such as Randy Hahn, sports commentator for the San Jose Sharks, who can scale sponsorship and advertising opportunities, even during their busy season
+- Creating synthetic replications of individual voice talent, such as Randy Hahn, NHL Sports Play-by-play Commentator, who can scale sponsorship and advertising opportunities, even during their busy season

 - Translating audio content, such as podcast episodes, into other languages to reach a wider audience